-Rotline Question of the Week: Where should I position my compost bin?
+From the Rotline: Where should I position my compost bin?

-There are several things to keep in mind when setting up your composting station.
+There are several things to keep in mind when choosing a location for your compost bin.

 Sun or shade?